lewnelin/hf-dashboard/plugins/hf-dashboard/README.md

 # hf-dashboard

-Dashboard to show receiving forms from pages
+Widged to show a chart with the number of received hits from lead pages

 ## Requirements